yokioryonghee/yolo-two-stage-classification/README.md

 pip install imagehash

 pip install duckduckgo-search(I forgot  👁️👁️)

 Full training can be time-consuming.
 To get started quickly, use the quick-start (pretrained) setup with the weights provided in weights/.
 Note: the checkpoint currently covers 8 vehicle classes.
 Adding more classes and retraining should improve performance.

+Best:  crawl vehicle's images what you want to train in the seed folder, and run two_stage_infer.py

 # Two-Stage Vehicle Pipeline (YOLO Detect + Classify)